maclof/revisionable/readme.md

 # Revisionable

-Wouldn't it be nice to have a revision history for any model in your project, without having to do any work for it.
-By simply extending revisionable form your model, you can instantly have just that, and be able to display a history similar to this:
+Wouldn't it be nice to have a revision history for any model in your Laravel 4 project, without having to do any hard work for it?

+By simply extending Revisionable from your models, you can instantly have just that and be able to display a history similar to this:

 * Chris changed title from 'Something' to 'Something else'
 * Chris changed category from 'News' to 'Breaking news'